sgsaab/personas-and-storyboarding/README.md

-# Accessible Popups
+# Personas and Storyboarding

-A case study examining the accessibility of cookie consent popups and implementing improved designs for inclusive user interaction.
+A case study examining the design of coffee vending machines.

 ## Project Overview

-This project analyzes cookie consent popups from three major websites (Filmin, FIFA, and H&M) through the lens of accessibility.
-It examines how these components handle different input methods, present information to users, and support assistive technologies like screen readers.
+This project coffee vending machines by interviewing users, creating personas, and storyboarding.
+It examines how these machines are designed to cater to various personas, and how their design can be improved.

-The project is built with HTML and CSS for styling and responsive design.
+The project is built with HTML and CSS for styling.

 ## How to Use